mmarzolla/matmul-test/README.md

 Each iteration of the innermost loop performs two floating-point operations (one addition and one multiplication).
-Therefore, the total number of floating-point operations is $2n^3$, where $n$ is the matrix size, and the GFLOPS are:
+Therefore, the total number of floating-point operations is $2n^3$, where $n$ is the matrix size.
+The GFLOPS are estimated as:

 ```math
 \text{GFLOPS} = \frac{2n^3}{\text{Execution Time}}